 This study uses a mixed method, using an exploratory sequential design, namely data collection begins with qualitative and then continues with quantitative data [27].
 An exploratory research approach produces inductively derived generalizations about the group, process, activity, or situation under study.
 Next, these generalizations are assembled into a basic theory that explains the object of study [28].
 This study was conducted on 132 students of eighth-grade of junior high school in Kuningan, Indonesia.
 Implemented post-pandemic, with due observance of health protocols.
 Interventions are limited class grouping.
 The data in this study were in the form of answer sheets for students' problem-solving ability tests in written form, which were analyzed using scoring guidelines with basic concepts of CT.
-Research instruments were in the form of audio.
+Research instruments were in the form of CT ability test questions, observation sheets in videos, and interview guidelines in the form of audio.
 Interviews are used to explore processes that require clarity from test answer sheets and visible observations.